French Onion Chicken Meatballs

 Ground chicken is just what it sounds like – chicken that is ground.

-It’s softer in texture than ground beef which is why you typically have to add things like bread crumbs and egg to help bind the mixture for meatballs.
+It’s softer in texture than ground beef, so you typically have to add bread crumbs and egg to help bind the mixture for meatballs.

 What’s the best cheese to use?

-However, if you can’t find Gruyere there are lots of other options!
+However, if you can’t find Gruyere, many other options exist!

 • Good quality shredded Swiss cheese like Jarlsberg or Emmentaler.

-• Raclette cheese is a great option if you can find it.
+• Raclette cheese is an excellent option if you can find it.

-• Edam cheese is another tasty option that can be found at most cheese shops.
+• Edam cheese is another tasty option found at most cheese shops.

 • Provolone cheese is your best “find anywhere” option.